BT Sport Films

 BT Sport Films are a series of feature-length sports documentary films airing on the British subscription sports channels BT Sport.
 While the majority of films are about football, other sports covered include rugby, cricket, boxing, UFC, judo, speedway and MotoGP.

+In July 2023, TNT Sports replaced BT Sport but repeats of BT Sport Films continue to be shown, alongside new films, under the banner of TNT Sports Films.

 Background

 The initial run of seven films was conceived prior to the launch of BT Sport in 2013, with the first film being shown on the channel's third day on air.
 The commissioning editors for the series have been Jamie Hindhaugh, Barry Andrews, Sally Brown, Simon Green and Grant Best.

 A number of the films have received a limited theatrical release, in which case BT Sport Films is usually credited as one of the production companies.

 On most occasions, the first transmission of a film will be commercial-free, with versions including commercial breaks used for subsequent broadcasts.
 The films are shown on the BT Sport channels alongside documentaries from ESPN, including 30 for 30, Nine for IX, SEC Storied and Backstory, as well as official MotoGP films.
 In 2015, the channel also had a season of Warren Miller ski and snowboarding films.